 - Office Hours: By appointment

-She is also active in gender and sexual politics and human rights, anti-war politics, and serves on the advisory board of Jewish Voice for Peace and their committee on Academic Freedom.
-She was most recently the chair of the Committee for Academic Freedom and Professional Responsibilities for the MLA.
+She is also active in gender and sexual politics and human rights, anti-war politics, serves on the advisory board of Jewish Voice for Peace and their committee on Academic Freedom as well as the Advisory Council of The New University in Exile at the New School University.
+She was the chair of the Committee for Academic Freedom and Professional Responsibilities for the Modern Language Association (2013-15) and was recently elected as the President of the MLA for 2020 (serving now as Second Vice-President).
 She is affiliated with the Psychosocial Studies at Birkbeck College and the European Graduate School in Switzerland.
 She was the recipient of the Andrew Mellon Award for Distinguished Academic Achievement in the Humanities (2009-13).
 She received the Adorno Prize from the City of Frankfurt (2012) in honor of her contributions to feminist and moral philosophy, the Brudner Prize from Yale University for lifetime achievement in gay and lesbian studies, and the Research Lecturer honor at UC Berkeley in 2005.
 She is as well the past recipient of several fellowships including Guggenheim, Rockefeller, Ford, American Council of Learned Societies, and was Fellow at the Institute for Advanced Study at Princeton and at the College des Hautes Etudes in Paris.
 She has received honorary degrees from Université Bordeaux-III, Université Paris-VII, Grinnell College, McGill University, University of St. Andrews, Université de Fribourg in Switzerland, Universidad de Costa Rica, Universidad de Buenos Aires in Argentina, and the Université de Liége in Belgium.
-In 2014, she was awarded the diploma of Chevalier of the Order of Arts and Letters from the French Cultural Ministry.
+In 2013, she was awarded the diploma of Chevalier of the Order of Arts and Letters from the French Cultural Ministry.
 In 2015 she was elected as a corresponding fellow of the British Academy.